paperclippete/Milestone2/README.md

 * [GitHub](https://github.com) - I used this to push my git files and used [Git Hub Pages](https://pages.github.com/) to deploy my site.
 * [jQuery](https://jquery.com/) - JavaScript library used to connect with APIs and custom-code for the site which allows for DOM manipulation
 * [SASS](https://sass-lang.com/) - used as a preprocessor in creating style files with variables, media queries and mixins
+* [CSS Minifier](https://cssminifier.com/) - used to minify my CSS data for deployment
 * [Bootstrap 4](https://getbootstrap.com/) - used for responsive layout, basic styling, dropdown Navbar, mailing-list modal (JavaScript for these features was used - linked to Bootstrap 4 and, through BS4, popper.js in <script> tags)
 * [Google Fonts](https://fonts.google.com/) - used for customised fonts
 * [Font Awesome 5](https://fontawesome.com/) - used for links and icons to make the site more appealing